BBongjun/Self-Filtering/README.md

 For CIFAR-100, `warm_up = 30`,`model = resnet34`

 **In our study, we focused on CIFAR-10 for simplification of the experiment.**
-Before you run it, please download the CIFAR-10 dataset in `./datset` folder.
+To facilitate experimentation, please download the CIFAR-10 dataset in `./datset` folder before running.

 ### Run SFT